Engaging Stakeholders and Benefitting Communities

 We take a thoughtful, sincere and ethical approach to engaging stakeholders and catalyzing the development of sustainable communities.
 We recognize that a significant part of our role is to help build human and institutional capacity wherever we operate so that local communities can achieve their development goals.

-- Participated in more than 750 community meetings and 236 government meetings across Sherritt
+- Participated in more than 1,300 community meetings and 260 government meetings across Sherritt.

-- Recorded a more than 45% drop in the number of community grievances filed compared to the previous year, due in large part to successfully addressing the longer-term impacts of Ambatovy’s construction activities
+- Recorded a more than 18% drop in the number of community grievances filed compared to the previous year, due in large part to successfully addressing the longer-term impacts of Ambatovy’s construction activities and reaching operations stage.

-- Recorded 10 incidents with the potential to affect our social license.
-The majority involved significant worker and public safety incidents or near-hits.
-Eight such incidents were recorded in 2015.
+- Recorded four incidents with the potential to affect our social license, one of which was an environmental incident.
+The remainder involved worker and public safety incidents or near hits.
+Ten such incidents were recorded in 2016.

-- Began implementing enterprise-wide standards for stakeholder engagement and community investment
+- Implemented enterprise-wide standards for stakeholder engagement and community investment.

-- Contributed over $750 million in economic benefits to host communities and countries
+- Our operations generated more than $840 million in economic benefits to host communities and countries.